⇐

 — So where is he?
 Why did you leave the man there?
 Call him to eat some bread.

-Moses was happy to live with Reuel.
+So Moses started living with Reuel.
 He gave his daughter Zipporah to Moses.
 She bore him a son and he called him Gershom, explaining:

 — I have been a stranger in a strange land.

-Meanwhile Moses was tending the flock of Jethro, his father-in-law, the priest of Midian, and, leading the flock behind the desert, he came to Horeb, the mountain of God.
-And the Angel of Yahweh appeared to Moses in a fiery flame from the midst of a bramble.
-So Moses looked and saw that the bramble was burning with fire, but it wasn't consumed.
+Meanwhile Moses was tending the flock of Jethro, his father-in-law, the priest of Midian, and, leading the flock behind the desert, he came to Mount Horeb, the mountain of God.
+And Yahweh's Messenger appeared to Moses in a fiery flame from the midst of a bramble.
+So Moses looked and saw that the bramble was burning with fire, but it didn’t incinerate.
 Moses said:

 — I'll turn aside now to see this great sight.
 Why does the bramble not burn up?

-When Yahweh saw that Moses turned aside to look, God then called to him from the midst of the bramble:
+When Yahweh saw that Moses was coming closer to look better, Yahweh called to him from the midst of the bramble:

 — Moses!
 Moses!

-— Do not come near this place.
+— Do not come closer.
 Take your sandals off your feet, because the place you're standing on is holy ground.
-I am the God of Abraham, the God of Isaac and the God of Jacob.
+I am the God of your father, the God of Abraham, the God of Isaac and the God of Jacob.

-Then Moses hid his face, because he was afraid to look at God.
+Then Moses hid his face, because he was very careful not to look at God.

 Then Yahweh continued:

-— Surely I have seen the affliction of My people, who are in Egypt, and I have heard their cry because of their oppressors, because I know their pain.
-So I have come down to snatch them from Egypt and bring them up from their land to a land that flows with milk and honey, to the land of the Canaanites, Hittites, Amorites, Perizzites, Hivites and Jebusites.
-Now look, the cry of the Israelis has come to me and I have seen also the oppression with which Egypt oppressed them.
-Therefore come and I will send you to Pharaoh so that you may bring My people, the Israelis, out of Egypt.
+— Surely I have seen the affliction of My people, who are in Egypt, and I have heard their cry because of their oppressors.
+And I know their pain.
+So I have come down to snatch them from Egypt and bring them up from their land to a land that is good, spacious, rich and very fertile, to the land of the Canaanites, Hittites, Perizzites, Amorites, Hivites, Gergashites and Jebusites.
+Now look, the cry of the Israelites has reached My ears and I have seen the oppression with which Egypt oppressed them as well.
+Therefore come and I will send you to Pharaoh so that you may bring My people, the Israelites, out of Egypt.

 But Moses said to God:

-— Who am I, that I should go to Pharaoh and bring the Israelis out of Egypt?
+— Who am I, that I should go to Pharaoh and bring the Israelites out of Egypt?

 God replied:

-— I will surely be with you.
-And this will be a sign to you, that I have sent you: when you have sent your people out of Egypt, you will serve God on this mountain.
+— I will certainly be with you.
+And this will be a sign to you, that confirms I have sent you: when you have sent your people out of Egypt, you will serve God on this mountain.

 Moses said: